orendain/DemeoMods/README.md

 - Recovery and Resilience songs area coverage changed from 3x3 to 7x7
 - Normal start cards plus Shattering Voice and Piercing Voice
 - A NEW single-target blinding Flashbomb card that is reusable every 3 rounds
+- Critical hits have 33% chance to heal you for 1 (if hurt)
 - Critical hits replenish Courage Shanty and give Courageous self-buff or upgrade
 - Critical hits on LAST action also gain Panic Powder and gives a couple rounds of Deflection